Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 * Maximum value to stake — unlimited, at the user’s discretion.

-Staking can be repeated anytime, without waiting for the current staking to completed as staking on Polkadot is done by the ANKR-owned wallet where users send their stake directly.
+Staking can be repeated anytime, without waiting for the current staking to completed as staking on Polkadot is done by the Ankr-owned wallet where users send their stake directly.

 The requirements when unstaking are: